Protecting Nursing Home Residents from Eviction

 - Refuse medication and treatment

-An improper transfer or discharge of a Medicaid nursing home resident has the potential for violating both of the above laws.
+An improper transfer or discharge of a Medicaid nursing home resident can violate the above laws.

 Medicaid residents can be transferred or discharged from their nursing home under the following circumstances:

-- When transfer or discharge is necessary for the welfare, health, or safety of the resident or others;
+- When transfer or discharge is necessary for the welfare, health, or safety of others

-- The resident's health has improved such that nursing home care is no longer necessary;
+- The resident's health has improved, and nursing home care is no longer necessary

-- The nursing home hasn't been paid for services provided to the resident; or
+- The nursing home hasn't been paid for services provided to the resident

-Even when these circumstances exist, nursing homes have to follow specific procedures for a transfer or discharge to be lawful.
+Even when these circumstances exist, nursing homes must follow specific procedures for a transfer or discharge to be lawful.

 Rights When Notice of Transfer or Discharge Has Been Given